-The two price adjustment costs we have identified are quite different from these menu costs.
-The cost of replacing the old single-coin vending machines with newer, multiple-coin operating machines would have to be incurred only once.
-Thereafter, the company could easily change the price by a simple programming of the coin-changing mechanism at almost zero marginal cost.
+marginal cost.
 Therefore, the cost of replacing these vending machines would provide the Company with the ability to adjust prices to their optimal level more flexibly.
-This fixed cost, thus, can be thought of as the cost of "acquiring the ability to adjust prices" (Zbaracki et al. 2004).
+This fixed cost, thus, can be thought of as the cost of "acquiring the ability to adjust prices" (Zbaracki, et al., 2004).

-The customer inconvenience cost that would result from increasing the Coke's price by less than 100% would necessitate the use of more coins (i.e., pennies) in purchasing Coca-Cola.
+The customer inconvenience cost that would result from increasing the Coke's price by less than 100 percent would necessitate the use of more coins (i.e., pennies) in purchasing Coca-Cola.
 The cost, however, would be incurred by both, the buyers and the sellers.
 Moreover, this cost would be incurred for each unit purchased (as long as the transaction did not involve other goods/services, which is the case when purchasing from a vending machine).
-Therefore, this price adjustment cost has a variable component, and captures customer costs of price adjustment, which is related to what Blinder et al. (1998) and Rotemberg (2002, 2003) call "cost of antagonizing customers."
+Therefore, this price adjustment cost has a variable component, and captures customer costs of price adjustment, which is related to what Blinder, et al. (1998) and Rotemberg (2002, 2003) call "cost of antagonizing customers."

-Finally, we can offer an estimate of one component of the price adjustment cost by computing the cost of replacing the old, nickel-only vending machines, with multiple coin-capable vending machines.
-According to Marshall (1954, Appendix A), the General Vending Co. was in 1950 offering two models, with capacities 90 and 45 bottles, at the price of \$259.00 and \$189.00, respectively, that accepted 5φ , 10φ , and 6φ .
-With this price range, the cost of replacing all 400,000 Coca-Cola vending machines would be between \$413.1 million and \$566.1 million in 1992 prices.
-As a proportion of the Company's revenue, that would comprise between 30.65% and 42.00%, which seems prohibitively expensive.
-We should note that these
+Finally, we can offer an estimate of one component of the price adjustment cost, by computing the cost of replacing the old, nickel-only vending machines, with multiple coincapable vending machines.
+According to Marshall (1954, Appendix A), General Vending Co. was in 1950 offering two models, with capacities 90 and 45 bottles, at the price of \$259.00 and \$189.00, respectively, that accepted 5 cents, 10 cents, and 6 cents.
+With this price range, the cost of replacing all 400,000 Coca-Cola vending machines would be between \$413.1 million to \$566.1 million in 1992 prices.
+As a proportion of the Company's revenue, that would comprise between 30.65 percent and 42.00 percent, which seems prohibitively expensive.
+38 We should